 Each glazing sheet is protected on both surfaces by a self-adhesive film.
 Leave these protective films in place until you are ready to fit the panel.
-The film will protect the sheet surface from scratches as you handle it.
+As a result the film will protect the sheet surface from scratches as you handle it.

 The self-adhesive magnetic tape comes in two types.
 One has a groove down the centre and the other has a foam backing.
 Both are easily cut with scissors or a craft knife.
 The adhesive side of the magnetic tapes are covered by a removable film.

 - Firstly, check that the glazing sheet is the correct size by offering it up to the window.
-Please note: if for any reason you need to trim the sheet this can be done using a fine-toothed wood saw or by planing.
-Make sure that your saw is sharp and that the sheet is well supported during any cutting operation.
+Accordingly, if you need to trim the sheet this can be done using a fine-toothed wood saw or by planing.
+Furthermore make sure that your saw is sharp and that the sheet is well supported during any cutting operation.

 - Next, on one side of the sheet, peel back the 4 edges of the surface protection film by 5 cm (two inches.)

 - Following this, cut four lengths of the grooved magnetic tape to the lengths of the sides of the panels.
-Removing the film backing on the tape as you go, fit it to the outer edge of the sheet so that there is a continuous strip of tape around the edge of the sheet.
-Butt the edges up to each other – do not overlap the tape as a uniform thickness is needed to give a good seal to the window frame.
+Removing the film backing on the tape as you go, fit it to the outer edge of the sheet.
+Ensure that there is a continuous strip of tape around the edge of the sheet.
+Butt the edges up to each other.
+Do not overlap the tape as a uniform thickness is needed to give a good seal to the window frame.

-- Next, cut four pieces of the opposing magnetic tape.
-This is one with Blue backing on white foam adhesive to match the grooved ones on the sheet and place these on top of the grooved tape so that the tapes are held together by magnetic attraction.
+- Lastly, cut four pieces of the opposing magnetic tape.
+This is one with Blue backing on white foam adhesive.
+Fix these on top of the grooved tapes so that they are held together by magnetic attraction.

-- Clean the surface around the window frame that you will be sticking the magnetic tape to using methylated spirits or a similar degreaser.
+- Clean the window frame surface you will be attaching to using methylated spirits or a similar degreaser.

 - Slowly remove the surface protection film from the side of the sheet with the magnetic tapes.
 If you do it quickly it creates static and dust will fly to it.